 Seeing bed bug bites on your skin is way too late to seek bed bug exterminators!
-In Staten Island, Annihilator eX-Termination is here to help with bed bug problems all over the tri-state area.
+In Staten Island, Annihilator Extermination specializes in bed bug infestations.

-Due to the close proximity of neighbors in buildings and in suburban environments, bed bugs often spread to neighbors, building mates, and roommates.
+The close proximity of neighbors in buildings and in suburban environments promotes

 From the time you first suspect you have an issue, bed bug treatment can be long overdue.
-Infestation only starts to directly affect you once it gets into your bed, which can be days after bed bugs are in your home or apartment.
+Infestation starts to affect you once it gets into your bed, which is often days after bed bugs are in your home or apartment.